-Our issue brief on the topic lays out what telehealth is, how it is being used in the lifecycle of natural disaster response and public health emergencies, and specific challenges and barriers.
+Our issue brief on the topic, Telehealth's Applications for Preparedness and Response, lays out what telehealth is, how it is being used in the lifecycle of natural disaster response and public health emergencies, and specific challenges and barriers.

-Read more about how telehealth is being used in emergency preparedness and response by clicking on the image below.
+Read more about how telehealth is being used in emergency preparedness and response by clicking on the images below.

 This ‘snapshot’ of telehealth highlights how telehealth is being